 X-22 is a kit containing very low nicotine (VLN) cigarettes going through the FDA-approval process as a prescription smoking cessation aid.

 22nd Century believes X-22 facilitates quitting by satisfying smokers’ cravings for cigarettes while (i) greatly reducing nicotine exposure and nicotine dependence and (ii) extinguishing the association between the act of smoking and the expected delivery of nicotine.
-The therapy protocol allows the patient to smoke VLN cigarettes over a six-week treatment period to facilitate the goal of the patient quitting smoking by the end of the treatment period.
+The therapy protocol allows the patient to smoke VLN cigarettes over a six-week treatment period to facilitate the goal of the patient quitting smoking following the treatment period.

-There have been numerous studies on very low nicotine (VLN) cigarettes.
-VLN cigarettes for smoking cessation have increased quit rates in all independent studies, whether VLN cigarettes were used alone or concurrently with nicotine replacement therapy (NRT), including the following 4 clinical trials (2019 total subjects):
+Independent studies on very low nicotine (VLN) cigarettes for smoking cessation have shown increased quit rates, whether VLN cigarettes were used alone or concurrently with nicotine replacement therapy (NRT), including the following 4 clinical trials (2019 total subjects):

 - Walker et al. 2012